bparanj/crystal/computer/components/flash-vs-rom.md

 6. Reliability: Flash memory is more resistant to environmental factors like heat and electromagnetic interference.

 This transition began in the 1990s and has since become standard in modern computing devices.
-Would you like me to elaborate on any specific aspect of this change?